Digital Credentials Demo

 Try our interactive demo to see how you can receive a personalized Digital ID and use it for verification with the new Digital Credentials API.

-Your browser may not support the Digital Credentials API.
-Verification will be simulated.
+Your browser does not support the Digital Credentials API.

 What is a Digital Credential?

 Imagine a digital version of your physical wallet, but smarter and more secure.
-Digital credentials are electronic records of your qualifications, achievements, or attributes.
-They are issued by trusted organizations and stored securely in your digital wallet, giving you full control over your personal data.
+Digital credentials are electronic records of your qualifications, achievements, or attributes, issued by trusted organizations and stored securely in your digital wallet.
+You have full control over your personal data.

 Core Concepts